ksrevelar/PH-ip-guide/README.md

 * **Post-Grant Maintenance:** Clear explanations of ongoing obligations, grace periods, and renewal processes.
 * **Historical Context:** A brief overview of the evolution of Philippine patent law.
 * **User-Friendly Interface:** Built with a clean design, responsive layout (Tailwind CSS), and intuitive navigation.

-## How to Use

-1.  **Download/Save:** Save the provided HTML code as a `.html` file (e.g., `index.html`).
-2.  **Open in Browser:** Open the `.html` file directly in any modern web browser (e.g., Chrome, Firefox, Edge, Safari).
-3.  **Navigate:** Use the main navigation bar at the top of the page to jump between different sections of the guide.
-4.  **Interact:**
-    * Click on expandable sections (e.g., in "Foundational Principles") to reveal more detailed information.
-    * Hover over chart elements for specific data points.
-    * Explore tables for comparative data.

 ## Technologies Used